Additional Speakers Include:Joe Regnery, New Source Energy

 Van Dyk Recycling Solutions

-Mr. Schellati is the Director of Business Development at Van Dyk Recycling Solutions.
-He joined them in 2010 with a specific focus on growing new markets.
-Markets such as mixed waste processing, compost refining and glass recycling.
-He is currently involved in the MRF design for several projects that utilize many different conversion technologies.
-With a focus in the power generation industry, Mr. Schellati has over 15 years experience of successful business development for several industrial equipment suppliers.
-He received an MBA and Bachelor of Science in Industrial Engineering from Lehigh University.
-Mr. Schellati was born, raised and still resides just outside New York City in Westchester County.
+Brian Schellati is the director of business development at Van Dyk Recycling Solutions.
+He joined the company in 2010 with a specific focus on growing new markets, such as mixed waste processing, compost refining and glass recycling.
+He is currently involved in the material recovery facility design for several projects that use many different conversion technologies.
+With a focus in the power generation industry, Brian has more than 15 years of experience.
+He received an Master of Business Administration and Bachelor of Science in industrial engineering from Lehigh University.

 Waste Today magazine